Main Content

 Thursday, September 11, 2025

 Widespread federal disruptions have impacted those relying on federal grant funding.
-Institutions of Higher Education and Non-profit Organizations are now faced with unforeseen executive orders, payment delays, funding cancellations, and limited communication.
-These disruptions have impacted on the ability to budget and uncertainty in planning future work.
-This course will discuss how to manage change during uncertain times.
+Institutions of higher education and non-profit organizations are now faced with unforeseen executive orders, payment delays, funding cancellations, and limited communication.
+These disruptions have affected the ability to budget and creating great uncertainty in planning future work.
+This session will discuss how to manage change during uncertain times.

 Session 2: Charting your Course—Creating a Strategic Response